CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • OCTOBER 2018

 4 All the references within the footnotes of the AAAS Science Advances article will be studied.
 So for this footnote #3, the paper, “Utilization of photon orbital angular momentum in the low-frequency radio domain” from the Phys.
 Rev. Lett., 087701 (2007) will be researched and each of the additional external references such as CrossRef PubMed Google Scholar

-There are also other discussion that will be collected and studied, i.e. https://81018.com/2018/10/08/wechsler/ which is from Sofia D. Wechsler of the Technion, Israel Institute of Technology.
-This work was found within ResearchGate.
+There are also other discussions that will be collected and studied.
+For example, Sofia D. Wechsler of the Technion, Israel Institute of Technology asked a question about this research and a response from an Iraqi professor was interesting: https://81018.com/2018/10/08/wechsler/ This work was found within ResearchGate.

 More to come…